The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 The 2nd sensor is placed on the cooking grate to give an accurate reading of the cooking temperature at the point where the meat is actually sitting and not halfway up the lid where most built-in BBQ thermometers reside.

-The display readout is provided by a separate unit that will be connected by a wire or (in the top of the range models) wireless.
+The display readout is provided by a separate unit that will be connected by a wire or (in the top-of-the-range models) wireless.

 These BBQ thermometers allow you to continuously monitor the meat temperature and a few even have an alarm that will sound when your meat reaches the specified temperature in order that you don’t overdo it.